ktmud/data-science-intuition/DS_Intuition.md

 5. $z = U_{reduced}' x$ is the reduced dimensions.

 ### What is an identify function?
 A hinge function?

+### How to handle umbalanced data?

+1. Undersample the larger classes or oversample the smaller classes
+2. For oversampling, we could do bootstraping (sample with replacement) or SMOTE (Synthetic Minority Over-sampling Technique): take a random sample and its random closest neighbor within k ranks, nudge each feature towards the neighbor a little bit.
+3. Penalize classification by increasing weights to the minority class

 ## Neutral Networks / Deep Learning